• Skip to main content

 In case of a problem, you will see an error message next to iMessage entry and the dot next to iMessage will be red.

-Go to Settings > Messages > on the Messages screen, scroll down and tap on Send & Receive.
+2. On the next screen, tap on Send & Receive.

-On the next screen, make sure that your Apple ID Email Address is listed under “You Can Receive iMessage to and Reply From” section.
+3. On the next screen, make sure both your Phone Number and Apple ID Email Address are selected below “You can receive iMessages to and Reply from” section.

 iMessage makes use of Apple ID to send and Receive iMessages.
 Hence, it is necessary that your Apple ID is listed under “You Can be Reached By iMessage At” section in addition to your Phone Number.